ilessing/ilessing.github.io/_posts/2015-04-13-Aeon-Integration.md

 - title
 - barcode
 - material

 That information is not normally available on the page but it **can** be retrieved via Aleph's Restful API.

-We thought _Great_ we'll use jQuery ajax to query Aleph's restful APIs for the information needed.
+We thought _Great_ we'll use jQuery's ajax to get the needed info from Aleph's restful APIs.
 But guess what...
 That won't work.
 You can not query the Aleph API's directly using Javascript because the API is served out on another port.
 The API server, JBOSS, is not answering HTTP requests on Port 80.
 And Javascript has a strict security _same origin_ policy so it can not make a call out to another server or another port.
 We tried to get around the same origin policy by enabling CORS (Cross Origin Resource Sharing) on JBoss.
 Aleph was bundled with JBoss version 3.2.4 which came out in 2004.
 We later updated it to version 5.0.
-But we were not able to CORS with JBoss.
+But we were still not able to configure CORS with JBoss.
 It seemed we were at a dead end.

-So... what if we could use AJAX to call to a script which would turn around and query the JBoss server on its alternate port and relay the result back to the browser to be handled by our Javascript.
+So... what if we could use AJAX to call to a script which would turn around and talk to the JBoss server and relay the result back to the browser to be handled by our Javascript.
 That will work!
 Provided you have a way to enable such a script.
 We didn't.
 Aleph runs its own version of Apache which is compiled and configured by Exlibris.
-We had run it for years without touching it.
+We have run it for years without altering it.
 Well now we needed more so we decided to enable PHP.
 We could have used some other server side scripting system such as Perl, Python, Ruby or a CGI script written in any number of languages.
 But we have experience and knowledge of PHP and it is the most common scripting system coupled with Apache on unix.
 Most commonly PHP runs as an Apache module.
-But we had trouble getting it to work that way with the rather old version of Apache  which was bundled with Aleph.
-We experimented with several ways to get PHP working and finally did using [PHP-FPM](http://php.net/manual/en/install.fpm.php) (PHP FastCGI Process Manager).
+But we had trouble getting it to work that way due mostly to the rather old version of Apache  which was bundled with Aleph.
+We experimented with several ways to get PHP working and finally suceeded using [PHP-FPM](http://php.net/manual/en/install.fpm.php) (PHP FastCGI Process Manager).
 This allowed us to run a modern version of PHP (v5.6.7) without recompiling Apache or changing the Apache configuration much.

 #### Checklist of things to enable, configure and get working properly:
 1. JBoss to power Aleph APIs.
 This is part of Aleph. see: [Aleph API Documentation](https://developers.exlibrisgroup.com/aleph/apis/Aleph-RESTful-APIs/Introduction-to-Aleph-RESTful-APIs)